DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *She picked up her phone and called her partner.
 "I know who did it," she said quietly.
 "I know who's been running the human experiment."*

 ---

+What follows is an attempt to map the dance.
+It is a theory of the case, a story pieced together from the echoes and the fragments.
+But remember, the map is not the territory, and the story is only a pointer to the still point within you where the true knowing resides.

 *"When you have eliminated the impossible, whatever remains, however improbable, must be the truth."* - Arthur Conan Doyle